Lyy-iiis/Lyy-iiis/README.md

 - 👋 Hi, I’m Yiyang Lu, a freshman student at IIIS, Tsinghua University
 - 👀 I’m interested in Computer Vision and Robotics
-- 🌱 I’m currently learning Multi-modal Learning and Diffusion model
+- 🌱 I’m currently learning Normalizing Flow and Diffusion model
 - 💞️ I’m looking to collaborate on anything about Deep Learning, especially Vision and Reinforcement Learning
 - 📫 How to reach me luyy24@mails.tsinghua.edu.cn
 - 😄 Pronouns: he/him